Tension is a word I hear several times a day…”I feel tense, my muscles are so tight…I have high blood pressure, My neck and back are so stiff!!!”

 Check in regularly and make note of how you feel, the more you connect your mind and body, the better!!

-Tension can persist and cause pain and inflammation or reduction in energy levels.
+Tension can persist and cause pain and inflammation and is a huge cause of reduction in energy levels.
 Tension can upset every part of the body especially the blood vessels and the digestive system.
-A weak tight tense digestive system can lead onto tight neck, shoulder and jaw muscles.
+A weak tight tense digestive system can lead onto tight neck, shoulder and jaw muscles not to mention all the digestive symptoms which go with it.

-When the digestive system is under strain e.g. lacking in digestive enzymes, or has nasty bacteria overload, the related muscles in the front upper chest weaken and thus tighten all surrounding muscles.
-Every muscle has an opposite and opposing muscle for one to be in a state of contraction while the other is in a relaxed state.
+When the digestive system is under strain e.g. lacking in digestive enzymes, or has nasty bacteria overload, or is overworked from poor dietary eating habits the related muscles in the front upper chest weaken and thus tighten all surrounding muscles.
+Every muscle has an opposite and opposing muscle, so one needs to be in a state of contraction while the other is in a relaxed state, so they can function normally and you therefore can move with ease.